A taxonomy of categories for relations: A taxonomy of the enriched context

-Note that the same construction occurs if we have a general ordered semiring $(M, \leq, + , \cdot, 0, 1)$, i.e. where $(M, \leq)$ is a preorder and $+$ and $\cdot$ are functions that are order-preserving on both arguments. \end{myexample}
+Note that the same construction occurs if we have an ordered semiring $(M,\oplus,\odot,0,1)$, i.e. a semiring such that $(M, \leq)$ is a preorder and $+$ and $\cdot$ are functions that are order-preserving on both arguments. \end{myexample}